 How to change your username in Windows 11: A simple guide

-Windows 11 makes it easy to change your account username and set it to anything you want.
-Of course, remember that your username, especially if it’s your Microsoft account name, is what people will see when they login to your computer or when you use any Microsoft services.
-Changing your username is quick and straightforward, but the steps differ depending on whether you have set up a local account or signed into Windows with your Microsoft account.
-Here’s how to change your user name in Windows 11.
+Windows 11 makes it easy to change your account username to anything you want.
+Just remember that your username, especially if it’s your Microsoft account name, is what people will see when they log into your computer or when you use any Microsoft services.
+Also, while changing your username is quick and straightforward, steps differ depending on whether you’ve set up a local-only account or you’re signed into Windows with your Microsoft account.
+Either way, here’s how to change your username in Windows 11.

 JUMP TO KEY SECTIONS

-How to change your account name on Windows 11
+How to change your local account name in Windows 11

-Type in the new account name you want to change it to and click Change name.
-You will now see the new username on the Welcome and Start screens.
+Type in the new account name you want and click Change Name.
+You should see the new username on the Welcome and Start screens.

-How to change your Microsoft account name on Windows 11
+How to change your Microsoft account name in Windows 11

-Click on the Your info tab at the top of the page and click Edit name in the profile section.
+- Click on the Your info tab at the top of the page.

-The Microsoft account name and local usernames are just the display name that others will see.
-The primary alias is the account option (an email address or phone number) used to sign in to Microsoft devices like a computer or an Xbox.
+The Microsoft account name and local usernames are just the display names that others will see.
+The primary alias is the account option (an email address or phone number) used to sign into Microsoft devices like a computer or an Xbox.
 While you can change your usernames as often as you want, you can only switch the primary alias twice a week.